East Somerville station: Railroad station

 The Boston and Lowell Railroad (B&L) opened between its namesake cities in 1835.
 Passenger service initially ran express between the two cities, but local stops were soon added.
 One of the first was Milk Row, just south of Washington Street (then known as Milk Row after the nearby farms).
 Later sources claim it opened in 1835, making it the first railroad station in Somerville (which separated from Charlestown in 1842), though more likely it opened in the late 1840s.
 All grade crossings on the line in Somerville were eliminated by 1852; the railroad passed over Washington Street on a bridge.
 The railroad bridge was raised and a longer embankment built in 1862 as Washington Street was lowered, widened, and paved.

 In 1870, the Lexington Branch was routed over the B&L east of Somerville Junction, increasing service to Somerville Junction, Winter Hill, Milk Row, and East Cambridge stations.
-The Central Massachusetts Railroad began operations in 1881 with the Lexington Branch and B&L as its Boston entry.
-The Boston and Maine Railroad (B&M) acquired the B&L in 1887 and soon made improvements to a number of B&M stations in Somerville.
-Milk Row station was replaced with Prospect Hill off Alston Street, slightly to the north, around the time of the acquisition.
+The Massachusetts Central Railroad (later the Central Massachusetts Railroad) began operations in 1881 with the Lexington Branch and B&L as its Boston entry.
+The B&L began construction of a new station off Alston Street, slightly to the north of Milk Row, in June 1886.
+The new station, Prospect Hill, opened on May 16, 1887.
+The Boston and Maine Railroad (B&M) acquired the B&L in 1887.
 The former Milk Row station building remained extant but unused until at least 1895.

 The Prospect Hill station building was disused by 1924 as passenger volumes dwindled, though trains continued to stop.
 In 1926, the Boston and Maine Railroad (B&M) began work on North Station plus an expansion of its freight yards.
 The B&M soon proposed to abandon East Cambridge and Prospect Hill stations in order to realign the ex-B&L into the new North Station.
 Although the closure of East Cambridge was protested, Prospect Hill had largely been replaced by streetcars to Lechmere station and its closure was unopposed.
 The Public Utilities Commission approved the closures in March 1927.
 The stations closed at some point between then and May 22, when trains were rerouted over the new alignment.
 The bridge over Washington Street was rebuilt as part of the realignment project.
 The former station building remained in disuse until at least 1933, but was later demolished.